 WorkSafe also expects businesses to use sound contractor management processes.
 The following key steps should be followed by the Main Contractor:

 Stay on top of these checks with an automated system.

-Get in touch to get started by giving us a call on 0800 555 3398 or email us at email@example.com.
+Find out more about HazardCo’s Pre-Qualification Tools here, or get in touch with the team by giving us a call on 0800 555 339 or email firstname.lastname@example.org.

 Meeting your health and safety requirements shouldn’t be a chore.
 Instead, it should be an easy, functional and productive part of your day.
 With HazardCo, that is exactly what it becomes.